PrincetonUniversity/multi_gpu_training/README.md

 ## About

 This workshop shows participants how to optimize single-GPU training.
 The concepts of multi-GPU training are introduced before demonstrating the use of Distributed Data Parallel (DDP) in PyTorch.
-Other distributed deep learning frameworks will be discussed.
+Other distributed deep learning frameworks are discussed.
 While the workshop is largely focused on PyTorch, demonstrations for TensorFlow are available.

 ## Setup